-a) A permanent off-premises sign may be erected and maintained if authorized by Special Permit from the Zoning Board of Appeals upon the determination that such sign will promote the public interest, will not endanger the public safety, and will be of such size, location and design as will not be detrimental to the adjacent neighborhood.
-At locations where directions to more than one (1) establishment are to be provided, all such directional information shall be incorporated into a single sign.
-Any sign whose location is authorized by Special Permit from the Board of Appeals shall not exceed the sign standards for the zoning district in which the sign is to be located, as specified in the tables in paragraph 8 herein.
-(Revised June 2, 2008)

-- b) In the Industrial III zoning district, wall signs that are designed to be viewed primarily from Interstate 495 and exceed the maximum sign surface area and dimensional standards of this Bylaw may be erected and maintained if authorized by a Special Permit from the Zoning Board of Appeals upon determination that such sign will promote the public interest, will not endanger the public safety, and will be of such size, location and design as will not be detrimental to the adjacent neighborhood. - c) The Board of Appeals shall refer any special permit petition to the Design Review Committee for review and comment.
-The Board of Appeals shall not act on a special permit petition until it has received a recommendation from the Design Review Committee or 45 days have elapsed after such referral is made and no report has been provided.
-The Design Review Committee shall review all special permit applications for signs in accordance with the Planning Board's Design Guidelines and shall provide a written recommendation to the Zoning Board of Appeals for its consideration.
+- A permanent off-premises sign may be erected and maintained if authorized by Special Permit from the Zoning Board of Appeals upon the determination that such sign will promote the public interest, will not endanger the public safety, and will be of such size, location and design as will not be detrimental to the adjacent neighborhood.
+Such signs shall not exceed the standards for the zoning district in which the sign is to be located, as specified in Paragraph 8 herein.
+At locations where directions to more than one (1) establishment are to be provided, all such directional information shall be incorporated into a single sign. - Except as may be authorized elsewhere in these regulations, a seasonal or permanent off premises sign denoting corporate sponsorship of a municipal or non-profit program, service, activity, site or facility, where such sign is located off-premises of the sponsoring entity, may be erected and maintained if authorized by Special Permit from the Zoning Board of Appeals which must determine that such sign will not endanger the public safety, and will be of such size, location and design as will not be detrimental to the adjacent neighborhood.
+The Zoning Board of Appeals may impose conditions and limitations on the special permit as may be in the Town's best interest. - 3) The Zoning Board of Appeals shall not issue any special permit for an off-premises sign without being provided the written authorization of the owner of the property on which the off-premises sign is to be located. - b) On buildings in the Industrial III zoning district, wall signs that are designed to be viewed primarily from Interstate 495 and exceed the maximum sign surface area and dimensional standards of this Bylaw may be erected and maintained if authorized by a Special Permit from the Zoning Board of Appeals upon determination that such sign will promote the public interest, will not endanger the public safety, and will be of such size, location and design as will not be detrimental to the adjacent neighborhood. - c) The Zoning Board of Appeals shall refer a petition for a special permit pursuant to this paragraph to the Design Review Committee for review and comment.
+The Zoning Board of Appeals shall not act on a special permit petition until it has received a written recommendation from the Design Review Committee or 45 days after elapsed after such referral is made and no report has been provided.
+The Design Review Committee shall review a special permit application in accordance with the Planning and Economic Development Board's Sign Design Guidelines.